 While the school believes that all students should complete Year 12, there are occasions when students leave school to take up meaningful employment or other study options.
+Many students move out of the school catchment area and enroll at other schools, while others gain employment or pursue training opportunities outside of school.
 In these cases the school is supportive of the students and their families with the school Guidance Officer available to meet with students and parents to provide advice concerning possible future pathways.
+Many students are now taking advantage of the Government's 'Cert III Guarantee'.
 Other students who are in danger of disengaging from education are case managed by the school and are often supported by community support agencies and programs.

-Support is offered to all early leavers in their transition to work or further study.
+Support is offered to all early leavers in their transition to work or further study and training.